 Describe a conflict you had with one of your colleagues.

 Most likely you will experience some conflicts in the job.
-Some patients will try to argue with you.
-While describing a conflict you had in the past (with a colleague, with a guest, with your boss), try to point out that you tried your best to avoid the conflict, and once it happened, you tired to settle it quickly.
+Some patients will try to argue with you, or some colleagues may not like this or that thing you do–for both logical and irrational reasons, since at the end of the day we people are emotional beings.
+While describing a conflict you had in the past (with a colleague, with a guest, with your boss), try to point out that you tried your best to avoid it, and once it happened, you tired to settle it quickly.

 It is also good to emphasize that you understand that conflict situation belong to every workplace, and try not to take them personally.
 Conflicts should not affect you negatively in your job.